matmat85/homeassistant-tesybelli/ESP32_DISCOVERY_GUIDE.md

-# ESP32 Discovery Guide for Tesy Integration
+# ESP32 Discovery Guide for Tesy Test Integration

-This guide explains how to discover additional information from your Tesy water heater's ESP32 WiFi module.
+This guide explains how to discover additional information from your Tesy water heater's ESP32 WiFi module using the enhanced Tesy Test integration.

 ## Overview